harleytran1902/harleytran1902/README.md

 # Hi, I'm Harley 👋

 ## About me
 Data Analyst with strong foundations in applied data science, combining Python, SQL, and statistical modelling to solve real-world business problems.
 Experienced in working with complex, unstructured datasets to develop analytical frameworks, build data pipelines, and generate actionable insights across cross-functional teams.
-Particularly interested in applying machine learning and advanced analytics to solve high-impact business challenges.
+Particularly interested in applying machine learning, AI, and advanced analytics to solve high-impact business challenges.

 ## Project for sharing